jeandaher/nextjs-tutorial01/README.md

-# nextJs Tutorial 01 - ToDo
+# NextJs Tutorial 01 - ToDo

 In this tutorial, we will learn NextJs and Applying CRUDE methods on ToDo Object.